French

 FRN 299/ ITL 299/ POR 299/ SPN 299 Teaching Romance Languages: Theories and Techniques on Second Language Acquisition (4 Credits)

 Offered as FRN 299, ITL 299, POR 299 and SPN 299.
 The course explores the issues in world language instruction and research that are essential to the teaching of Romance languages.
-Special focus will be on understanding local, national and international multilingual communities as well as theories, methods, bilingualism and heritage language studies.
-Topics include the history of Romance languages, how to teach grammar and vocabulary, the role of instructors and feedback techniques.
-The critical framing provided will help students look at schools as cultural sites, centers of immigration and globalization.
+Special focus is on understanding local, national and international multilingual communities as well as theories, methods, bilingualism and heritage language studies.
+Discussions include the history of Romance languages, how to teach grammar and vocabulary, the role of instructors and feedback techniques.
+The critical framing provided helps students look at schools as cultural sites, centers of immigration and globalization.
 Class observations and scholarly readings help students understand the importance of research in the shaping of the pedagogical practice of world languages.
 Prerequisite: At least 4 semesters (or placement to equivalent level) of a Romance language taught at Smith (Italian, Portuguese, Spanish or French).
 Enrollment limited to 25. {F}{S}

 Fall, Spring, Annually